jenna-winkler/agentstack-showcase/README.md

 ## 🚀 Running the Agent

-1. **Install the BeeAI Platform**
+1. **Install Agent Stack**
-   Follow the [Quickstart Guide](https://docs.beeai.dev/introduction/quickstart) to install and set up the BeeAI Platform.
+   Follow the [Quickstart Guide](https://docs.beeai.dev/introduction/quickstart) to install and set up Agent Stack.
    This is required before running the agent.

 2. **Start the server**